 An AI developer should not only be able to choose the right model for the job but also evaluate its performance.
 Thus, they need to be familiar with a range of evaluation metrics, such as accuracy, precision, recall, and F1 score.

-Explore our guide on machine learning skills to understand the full set of capabilities your team might need.
+Explore the DOIT guide on machine learning skills to understand the full set of capabilities your team might need.

 Moving forward, the next fundamental part of AI developer skills is familiarity with AI frameworks and libraries.
 These are collections of pre-written code and tools that accelerate everyday AI development tasks.